lifewawj/svg-logo-generator/README.md

 Create a customizable logo effortlessly with my SVG Logo Generator.
 Being able to customized the text (1-3 Characters long), choose a shape (Square, Circle, & Triangle), and pick a text & shape color of your choice!

 ## What I have learned
-- 'async' function
+- 'async' function & the 'await' keyword:  Explained how I used it on my code
-- 'await' keyword
 - OOP 'Object-Oriented Programming

 ## Table of Contents